 Jenkins-Wurzer-Starks, Architects & Planners was a partnership formed by merging two local architecture firms and a former corporate architect.

 Ten years later, the firm changed its name to Starks Wurzer Patterson Romeo Architects, P.C.
-A few projects included the Central Trust Building, Pittford Fire Hall, City of Rochester Central Vehicle Maintenance Facility and work for Nazareth College.
+A few projects included the Central Trust Building, Pittsford Fire Hall, City of Rochester Central Vehicle Maintenance Facility and work for Nazareth College.

 Interior design and structural engineering were added as disciplines.

 In the late 1980s, SWBR’s continual growth led to the firm being recognized as Rochester Business Journal’s #1 Architecture Firm in Monroe County.

 In the early 1990s, SWBR began to focus on education, housing and corporate/commercial architecture.

 That strategy led to rapid growth and the addition of a Syracuse office.
 In the 2000s, the firm’s portfolio continues to grow with education, housing and workplace projects.